bohemiyan/DDNS-ipkeeper/README.md

 ---

-## ✨ What is IPKeeper?
+## ✨ What is DDNS-ipkeeper?

-IPKeeper is a lightweight Node.js application that bridges the gap between your dynamic home server and the internet.
+DDNS-ipkeeper is a lightweight Node.js application that bridges the gap between your dynamic home server and the internet.
 It runs on AWS EC2's free tier and automatically updates your server's changing IP address, ensuring uninterrupted access to your services.

 ### 🎯 Perfect For
 - Home lab wizards on ramen budgets 🍜